 SECONDARY JOB DUTIES:

-- Participate in the Performance and Quality Improvement (PQI) of the agency.
+Participate in the Continuous Quality Improvement (CQI) of the agency.

 - The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.

-- Employee may occasionally be required to drive a motor vehicle.
+- Employees may occasionally be required to drive a motor vehicle.

 - Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.

 HOW TO APPLY

 Internal Candidates (who have been in their current position for at least six months) may submit a Transfer Request Form to Human Resources.

 You may send your resume as a part of the body of your e-mail or attach it as a Microsoft Word document or PDF file.